EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework

 When routing indicates multi-agent execution, the decomposition operator $\mathcal{D}: \mathcal{Q} \rightarrow (\mathcal{Q}^n, G)$ produces subtasks with an associated dependency graph $G = (V, E)$ where $V = \{q_1, \ldots, q_n\}$ and $(q_i, q_j) \in E$ indicates $q_j$ depends on $q_i$'s result.
 We implement four decomposition strategies:

-\textbf{(1) Parallel Decomposition.} For tasks with $\mathcal{C}(q) \geq \tau$ and no dependencies, we decompose into 2-5 independent, self-contained subtasks $\mathcal{D}_{\parallel}(q)=\{q_1,\ldots,q_n\}$ with $E=\emptyset$, which execute concurrently. \textbf{(2) Sequential Decomposition.} When dependencies exist, subtasks form a chain $E=\{(q_i,q_{i+1}) : i\in[n-1]\}$, with each subtask receiving its predecessor’s output as context. \textbf{(3) Hierarchical Decomposition.} For $\mathcal{C}(q)\ge\tau_H$, we use a manager--worker structure that assigns subtasks to specialized agents and synthesizes results. \textbf{(4) Hybrid Decomposition.} Parallel and sequential patterns are combined according to the dependency graph, executing independent groups concurrently while respecting inter-group dependencies.
+\textbf{(1) Parallel Decomposition.} For tasks with $\mathcal{C}(q) \geq \tau$ and no dependencies, we decompose into 2--5 independent, self-contained subtasks $\mathcal{D}_{\parallel}(q)=\{q_1,\ldots,q_n\}$ with $E=\emptyset$, which execute concurrently. \textbf{(2) Sequential Decomposition.} When dependencies exist, subtasks form a chain $E=\{(q_i,q_{i+1}) : i\in[n-1]\}$, with each subtask receiving its predecessor's output as context. \textbf{(3) Hybrid Decomposition.} For $\mathcal{C}(q) > \tau_H$ with a dependency graph that mixes independent and dependent subtasks, we run independent groups in parallel while respecting inter-group ordering. \textbf{(4) Hierarchical Decomposition.} For the most demanding tasks ($\mathcal{C}(q) > \tau_{\text{hier}}$), we use a manager--worker structure that assigns subtasks to specialized sub-agents and synthesizes their results.

 The decomposition engine uses the same small language model that powers the agent (i.e., the same local SLM, not an external API like GPT) with strategy-specific prompts (Appendix \ref{app:task_decomposition_detailed}) to identify subtasks, estimate complexity, and determine dependencies.
 This keeps the entire pipeline local and avoids external API costs.
-Subtasks are annotated with required specializations from $\{\text{research}, \text{coding}, \text{analysis}, \text{synthesis}, \text{creative}, \text{general}\}$.
+Subtasks are annotated with required specializations from the set \{research, coding, analysis, synthesis, data, creative, general\}.
 The framework implements a dynamic sub-agent spawning system with lifecycle management (creation, execution, result aggregation, cleanup) that enables hierarchical agent structures for complex multi-stage reasoning.
 Performance analysis is shown in Appendix~\ref{app:sub_agent_system}.
 Task decomposition strategies build on prior work in hierarchical planning~\cite{huang2024understanding}.
-Our contribution is the integration with pre-execution complexity routing and the optimization of decomposition prompts for small models.
+Our contribution is integrating pre-execution complexity routing and optimizing decomposition prompts for small models.